Boom Car Ads

 Bazooka Mobile Audio

-A Bazooka subwoofer as an extended phallus.
-The ad suggests 'bigger performance' and 'long lines of chicks who want to check out your tube.'
+A Bazooka subwoofer presented as an extended phallus.
+The ad promises 'bigger performance' and 'long lines of chicks who want to check out your tube.'

 Cerwin Vega